nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `find (n/KEYWORD | r/KEYWORD)+`

-* Person matching at least one name keyword AND at least one module-role keyword will be returned (i.e. AND search).
+* Person matching at least one name keyword (if provided) AND at least one module-role keyword (if provided) will be returned (i.e. AND search).

 Examples:
 * `find n/John n/Ben r/cs1101s r/ma1522` return all persons whose name are either John or ben, taking either CS1101S or MA1522